SonarSoftwareInc/freeradius_genie-v2/README.md

 ## Further security

 It's possible to further secure your FreeRADIUS installation with a couple of steps, detailed below.
+These steps are not required, but are recommended.

 ### Configuring the connectivity between Sonar and FreeRADIUS to use TLS